 Step 3: Create the Island

 I cut up a cheap tea towel for a beach towel and used pebbles for a path.
-We used a Duplo palm tree to create the island look; you can make your own palm tree by simply piercing a large leaf on to a stick.
+We used a Duplo palm tree to create the island look; or a large leaf on a stick does the trick.

 Step 4: Add Toys